I'd been too late.

 "Oh, I'm sure he's fine.
 He'll turn up."
 He laughed.
 "He goes off all the time.
 Sometimes I don't see him for months, and then all of a sudden he's there again – wanting to buy something or asking me to hook him up with some jobs.
 Don't worry.
 It happens."

 I shook my head.
 "No, you don't understand.
-I had a phone call from him.
-He was panicked, told me not to trust someone I know and then someone broke into his apartment.
+He called me.
+He was panicked, told me not to trust a man I know and then someone broke into his apartment.
 I heard the whole thing."
 I ran fingers through my tresses and breathed.
 "I went to his place, but it had been trashed.
 He was gone.
-Do you know if he was in any sort of trouble with someone?"
+Do you know if he was in any sort of trouble?"

-Kiba stepped backward to poke his head around the doorframe, probably making sure my brother was still asleep, before ushering me into my room and shutting the door behind us.
+Kiba stepped backward to poke his head around the doorframe, probably making sure my brother was still asleep, before ushering me into my bedroom.
 "What're you talking about?"

 "Yes.
 Yes.
 I got that bit, but what about the phone call?
 What did he say precisely?"